henrysvg/Phase-4-Project/README.md

 ## Conclusion

 The best fit model was XGBoost utlizing best parameters.
-This model will acurately predict the emotion of a tweet 68% of the time.
+This model has an accuracy of 0.68.
 Neutral was the best predicted emotion due to it having the most tweets.
+Precision scores are good throughout all classes in the model.

+It is worth noting that there is a huge class imbalance which is causing poor results for class 0 which is tweets associated as negative.

-It is reccomended to utilize this model to predict the emotion behind specific products which will be sold at target.
-It is also recommended to utilize this model with more data to increase the scores.
+It is reccomended to utilize this model to predict the emotion behind specific products which will be sold at Target.
+It is also recommended to utilize this model with more data to increase the scores especially in class 0.